-- Add the caramelised banana coins to your high speed blender along with all of the other ingredients for the cheesecake filling and blend until smooth and creamy.
+- Add the caramelized banana coins to your high-speed blender along with all of the other ingredients for the cheesecake filling and blend until smooth and creamy.

 - Transfer the mixture to the cake tin and tap the tin on the counter to knock out any air bubbles.
 Place in the freezer to set for at least 4 hours or overnight if possible.

-- Meanwhile to make the caramel add all of the ingredients to a saucepan and simmer on a medium heat heat whilst stirring.
+- Meanwhile, to make the caramel add all of the ingredients to a saucepan and simmer on medium heat whilst stirring.
 Place your candy thermometer in the caramel and stop stirring.
 Continue simmering until it reaches 105°C (221°F).
 Remove from the heat and allow the caramel to cool to remove temperature.

 - Remove the cake from the cake tin at least 1 hour before serving to allow time for it to defrost.

-- Pour the caramel on top of the cake, reserve about half for serving.
+- Pour the caramel on top of the cake, and reserve about half for serving.

 - Slice the bananas lengthways and place them in a bowl with the lemon juice.
 Coat them in the juice then pat them with a paper towel to remove the excess moisture.
 Arrange the bananas on top of the caramel and top with whipped coconut cream and chocolate shavings.

 - This cake will store in the fridge in an airtight container for 3-5 days.
 If you are planning on freezing the cake, do not add the toppings (caramel, banana, and whipped cream) until ready to serve.